c089/workshop-js-eurotestconf-2017/README.md

 implementation is (intentionally) quite a mess already so we need to refactor before adding new features.

-### Example refactorings
+Some exmaple refactorings and things to consider:

 - extract variables with meaningful names
-- upgrade to ES6 syntax, e.g. arrow functions and const bindings
+- upgrade to ES6 syntax, e.g. arrow functions and const bindings.
+Note that depending on which "new" features you use, your browser may not yet support them.
+Try to set up a module bundler such as webpack to make your code cross-browser compatible
-- refactor from callbacks to ES2015 promises or ES2017 async/await
+- refactor from callbacks to ES2015 promises,then use async/await.
+Note that
+  this will change the signature of the createCounter function, which is called from an untested code path (use the coverage report).
+Think about why this code is needed, why it's hard to test and how you would test it.
-- decouple the application, e.g. separate the state management from the view layer. if you know libraries like React.js which would help you with that, feel free to include them
+- decouple the application, e.g. separate the state management from the view layer.
+If you know libraries like React.js which would help you with that, feel free to include them